vnep-approx/evaluation-ifip-networking-2018/README.md

 ```

 Then, assuming that all packages, i.e. **alib, vnep_approx**, and **evaluation_ifip_networking_2018**, are downloaded
-/ cloned to the same directory, simply execute the following within each of the packages' root directory:
+/ cloned to the same directory, simply execute the following within each of the packages' root directories:

 ```
 pip install -e .